 Watching your child get upset while you are leaving can be a stressful period for parents.
 There are a few ways to help your child cope with their separation anxiety.

-- Stay consistent.
-Once you establish your drop-off routine, do your best to stick to that routine.
+Once you establish your drop-off routine, do your best to stick to it.
 This may be challenging at first, but eventually your child will come to expect this routine and the consistency will help eliminate your child’s anxiety.

 It’s very important for any family to remember that experiencing separation anxiety is a normal part of development.
 If you have any concerns about your child’s separation anxiety, talk to your child’s pediatrician who can help you with additional resources and support.